Matthews Arena: Competition from the Boston Garden

-In 1927, Homer Loring, chairman of the Boston & Maine Railroad, announced that the construction of a new sports arena at their North Station facility.
+In 1927, Homer Loring, chairman of the Boston & Maine Railroad, announced the construction of a new sports arena at their North Station facility.
 The Madison Square Garden Corporation signed a 25-year lease for the arena.
 The Boston Garden opened in 1928 and replaced the Arena as the city's venue for premier boxing, wrestling, and track events.
 The Bruins broke their contract with the Arena to move to the Garden, which led to a legal battle between the two sides that ended in 1933, when Bruins owner Charles F. Adams agreed to pay the arena $54,000.
 Boston Arena general manager George V. Brown was able to keep the venue running with college hockey and figure skating.

 The Garden ran their shows at a loss in order to keep events away from the Arena.
 In 1934, the smaller Boston Arena Corporation, led by Henry G. Lapham, purchased a controlling interest in the Boston Garden.
 In 1936, the Boston Garden-Arena Corporation bought out the remaining stock owned by the Madison Square Garden Corporation.